The HAWK Institute

 Mentors/Coaches - Youth and young adults need access to culturally competent and caring adults who can provide advise, support and encouragement as they traverse the perilous path to self-identity, career awareness, financial capability and social/emotional awareness.
 HAWK mentors/coaches can provide this essential service and support as youth participate in HAWK programs and beyond.
 We need 10 additional mentors to serve our current and project population.

-As the cost to attend college keeps escalating, it is imperative that we provide our students with the financial resources.
-As incentive for participation in the HAWK Institute programs and services, and to facilitate their educational success, we seek to establish a scholarship college fund.
+As incentive for participation in the HAWK Institute programs and services, and to facilitate their educational success, we seek to establish an internship fund to help student gain valuable career experience

 Equity Statement